Ankur-8/Ankur-8/README.md

 - 📫 How to reach me **ankurb75@gmail.com**

-I am a Computer Science and Statistics Junior, studying at University of British Columbia with expected graduation of 2025.
+I am a Junior at University of British Columbia majoring in Computer Science and Statistics with expected graduation of 2025.
 I have a knack for making new things.
 Love to work on Personal projects, thinking of startup ideas, and going to Hackathons.
 If you wanna collaborate, or just have a question, hmu.

 <h3 align="left">Connect with me:</h3>
 <p align="left">